Krugaroo/TermCom/README.md

 ## How to use
 The Arduino folder contains a library that can be added to the Arduino IDE.
 It contains a demo that demonstrates all the commands.

 For all other platforms the Generic folder can be used.
-THe code is written in C and there is no hardware/platform dependence, therefore it should work out of the box.
+The code is written in C and there is no hardware/platform dependence, therefore it should work out of the box.

 ## Copyright & License